Carpet cleaning is most successful when you attack stains - especially pet stains - while they're still fresh.

-The tips and techniques below can help you remove pet urine and feces stains from your carpet successfully.
+The tips and techniques below can help you remove carpet pet stains from your carpet successfully.

 How to Remove Carpet Pet Urine Stains